Properties control the functional settings of your course.

 You can set courses to be available or unavailable.
-If the course is available, all users participating in the course have access.
-If the course is unavailable, access is determined by course role.
-Instructors, course builders, teaching assistants (TAs), and graders can see and access unavailable courses from My Courses and the course list, but they are marked as unavailable.
+If a course is available, all users participating in the course have access.
+If a course is unavailable, access is determined by course role.
+Instructors, course builders, teaching assistants (TAs), and graders can see and access unavailable courses from the My Courses tab and the course list, but they are marked as unavailable.
 Students cannot access unavailable courses regardless of the course duration.
 Unavailable courses do not appear in the course catalog.

 - Continuous: The course is always available.

 - Select Dates: The course is available according to specific dates.
 Courses may have a start date, but no end date.
+The start and end times are set automatically.
+The start time is midnight and the end time is 11:59:59.
 After the end date, courses are not available to students, but are otherwise unchanged.

-- Days from the Date of Enrollment: Use this option to place a time limit on courses calculated from the date a student enrolls.
+- Days from the Date of Enrollment: Place a time limit on courses calculated from the date a student enrolls.
 This is the best option for self-paced courses.

-If your school has associated a term with a course—for example, Spring 2013 Semester or Winter Session 2013—you can set a course to use these preset dates.
+If your institution has associated a term with a course—for example, Spring 2013 Semester or Winter Session 2013—you can set a course to use these preset dates.